cloudify-cosmo/cloudify-helm/README.md

 * tls.key, this key used for internal / external / db / queue ssl_inputs*

-* tls.crt, crt used for internal/external/db/queue ssl_inputs
+* tls.crt, used for internal/external/db/queue ssl_inputs

 ## Create certificates using cloudify manager: